mark-ruddy/algo_open_source_verifier/algorand_verifier_lib/README.md

 Install using pip: `pip install algorand_verifier_lib`

 ### Using helper functions with PureStake API
-In the most general case, the simplest way to use hte library is to use functions from `helpers.py` with the PureStake API.
+In the most general case, the simplest way to use the library is to use functions from `helpers.py` with the PureStake API.

 First set the PURESTAKE_API_KEY envvar either on your environment or in a `.env` file in the working directory for your app:
 ```